What is Ōtorohanga 2050

 In planning for the future, and preparing for change, having greater community resilience, flexibility and adaptability will be important.
 We are sure you’ll want this for your Council too.
 So we need to invest prudently and deliver the right services and levels of service - to not only deal with the issues of today, but also support a prosperous future for our District.

 Helping to build the sort of future everyone would want is not something the Council can (or should) do alone.
 We all need to work together on this.
-That’s why we’re launching Ōtorohanga 2050 – it’ll be an opportunity for everyone to get involved, and share thoughts and ideas about the future they’d like to see for our District.
+That’s why we have launched Ōtorohanga 2050 – this is the opportunity for everyone to get involved, and share thoughts and ideas about the future they’d like to see for our District.

 The Next Steps

-Some of the potential actions and projects will best be considered by agencies and organisations other than the Council.
-It will be up to those organisations to decide whether they will take the projects forward.
 The actions and projects best considered by the Council will then feed into the development of the draft 2021-2031 Long Term Plan (LTP).
 The draft LTP, which covers a 10-year period, will signal the Council’s intended actions, projects and programmes, including any changes to services and service levels.
 It will highlight the key issues Council believes need addressing, as well as setting the platform for the future prosperity and wellbeing of the District.
-It was also include those actions/projects the Council wants to progress from the Ōtorohanga 2050 community engagement and feedback.
-The draft LTP is likely to be available for community review and feedback in March/April 2021.
+It will also include those actions/projects the Council wants to progress from the Ōtorohanga 2050 community engagement and feedback.